dnbabkov/ar_project_Jazzy/README.md

 This repository contains a simulation setup for a custom robot in Gazebo using SLAM Toolbox, Nav2, and RViz2.
 The robot can be launched into different worlds, build maps using SLAM, and navigate using Nav2.

+## Robot Description

+The robot is a differential drive mobile platform with two rear wheels and one omnidirectional front wheel for passive balancing.
+It is equipped with the following sensors:

+- A 2D LiDAR for mapping and obstacle detection
+- An RGB camera for visual information
+- A depth camera for 3D perception and distance estimation

 ## Project Structure

 - `config/` — Configuration files for SLAM, controllers, RViz, and navigation.